 Repeat selecting objects and selecting measures.

-In the measures history enable and disable measures to appl to the database.
+In the measures history you can enable and disable measures that are to be applied to the database.
 Previous applied measures can also be re-applied.

-In the measures pply to change the object properties in the database.
-The applied measures will be added to the historybe re-appl in the future.
+In the measures history, press “Apply” to change the object properties in the database.
+The applied measures will be added to the history, which means that they can be re-applied in the future.